SUMaC student in front of computer

 • Faster-paced three-week curriculum

-• Final research projects are presented during one day
+• Final research projects presentations

 • 64 participants